Here are tips to help you understand and anticipate pet behavior when pets visit your business.

 - Their barking becomes guttural.

-- Either of the dogs shows the anxiety signs listed on the previous page.
+- Either of the dogs shows the anxiety signs listed above.

 - Either dog lunges at the other, or they lunge at each other.